dart-lang/site-www/src/_guides/language/language-tour.md

 interface but leaving its implementation up to other classes.
 To make a method abstract, use a semicolon (;) instead of a method body:

-<?code-excerpt "language-tour/reference/doer.dart"?>
+<?code-excerpt "lib/language_tour/classes/doer.dart"?>
 {% prettify dart %}
 abstract class Doer {
-  // ...Define instance variables and methods...
+  // Define instance variables and methods...

   void doSomething(); // Define an abstract method.
 }

 class EffectiveDoer extends Doer {
   void doSomething() {
-    // ...Provide an implementation, so the method is not abstract here...
+    // Provide an implementation, so the method is not abstract here...
   }
 }
 {% endprettify %}